lmlaaron/AutoCAT/README.md

 $ pip install gym
 ```

-The trainer is based on RLlib
+The trainer is based on RLlib and RLMeta

 ```
 $ pip install rllib